bpperles/SpareSomeChange/README.md

 - Zerks visit and interact with machines
 - Zerks take collision fee paths
 - Player can steal from Zerks
-- Jutebox will distract Zerk
+- Jukebox, paired phones, and popcorn machine will distract Zerk
 - Interaction animation for player and Zerks
 - Zerk's are animated while distracted
 - Welcome screen
-- Esc to pause, any other key to un-pause (need to change that)
+- Esc to pause, any key to un-pause
 - Level and points displayed in game view
 - Player can exit
 - Tokens in upper bin become points